Super Easy Chicken Pot Pie.

 No more frozen food section!

 I remember buying chicken pot pies in bulk from a famous frozen food store, they were convenient, but really didn’t have much flavor.
-Once you try this recipe that is so easy and delicious – there will be no turning back.
-This recipe is great to make because:
+Once you try this super easy chicken pot pie recipe that is so quick to make and delicious – there will be no turning back.
+This super easy chicken pot pie recipe is great to make because:

 • It’s so easy – double or triple the recipe and freeze!